Up to 50% off sofas & mattresses — limited‑time deals.

 Upholstery options Fabric or leather Fabric or leather Fabric or leather Fabric or leather

-Best-fit room scenario Larger living rooms, long viewing sessions Smaller spaces and cleaner footprints Households that want control over feel Guest-forward apartments, multipurpose rooms
+Best room Larger living rooms, long viewing sessions Smaller spaces and cleaner footprints Households that want control over feel Guest-forward apartments, multipurpose rooms

 How We Tested It

-We rotated each sofa through the same real-life routine—laptop work, long TV sessions, gaming nights, naps, and hosting.
-Each model was scored across nine repeatable metrics: Assembly, Cooling/Breathability, Seat Comfort, Back Support, Seat Depth Fit, Durability, Ease of Movement/Repositioning, Cleaning, and Value.
-We also checked edge sitting, frequent posture changes, and how quickly each sofa settled and bounced back after repeated use.
+We rotated each sofa through the same routine: laptop work, long TV sessions, gaming nights, naps, and hosting.
+In our hands-on testing, each model was scored across nine repeatable metrics: Assembly, Cooling/Breathability, Seat Comfort, Back Support, Seat Depth Fit, Durability, Ease of Movement/Repositioning, Cleaning, and Value.
+We also checked edge support, frequent posture changes, and how quickly the cushions settled and rebounded after repeated use.

 EQ3 Sofas: Our Testing Experience